Khan/aphrodite/README.md

-# Inline Styles that Work
+# Aphrodite: Inline Styles that work

 Support for colocating your styles with your React component.